sagar61205/Thyroid-detection/README.md

 # Thyroid Detection
+An ML based application which raised accuracy by 40% in identifying patient thyroid type compared to manual  clinical diagnosis.

 A simple ML based website which predicts the thyroid type out of the 4 classes - "negative", "compensated hypothyroid", "primary hypothyroid", "secondary hypothyroid” using various thyroid tests such as 'TSH', 'T3', 'TT4' etc., where negative class means no thyroid related condition.

 ## Application interface screenshot: